joegreene/CS_121_Fall_2014/Weekly Work/Week 7/Resources/README.md

 ### Worksheet
 Above with file name "CS 121 Week 7 Worksheet.docx".

+The first section of the worksheet consists of notes that may prove useful to you.
+The rest contains practice questions.

 I made a small bit of revisions in the notes section.
 Other than a few grammar changes, I added the following note under the "Notes/Definitions" section: